-The University has a number of policies relating to students’ rights and responsibilities:
+The University has a number of policies and procedures relating to students’ rights and responsibilities:

 All applicants and students must declare any relevant police investigations and criminal convictions.
 This is a requirement before commencing with the University and throughout the duration of the course.

 This policy covers both the admissions process and continuing studies within UWS.
 It ensures applicants and students who declare a criminal conviction will be treated fairly and transparently.

 The University recognises that, from time to time, you may encounter issues which may prevent you from being able to submit or undertake an assessment.
 Where this is the case, you can submit an Extenuating Circumstances Submission (ECS) for consideration.